-This learning guide is developed to provide you the necessary information regarding the following content coverage and topics:
+This learning guide is developed to provide you the necessary information regarding the following content coverage and topics -

-- Assessing current workload of colleagues accurately. - Scheduling work to enhances efficiency and customer service quality. - Delegating work to appropriate people - Assessing workflow against agreed objectives and timelines - Providing Input regarding staffing needs to appropriate management.
+- Assessing current workload of colleagues accurately - Scheduling work in manner of enhancing efficiency and customer service quality - ❖ Delegating work to appropriate people with principle of delegation - Assessing workflow against agreed objectives and timelines - Assisting colleagues in prioritization of workload - Providing input of appropriate management regarding staffing needs

-This guide will also assist you to attain the learning outcomes stated in the cover page.
-Specifically, upon completion of this learning guide, you will be able to:
+This guide will also assist you to attain the learning outcome stated in the cover page.

+Specifically, upon completion of this Learning Guide, you will be able to -

-- Undertake how to assess current workload of colleagues accurately. - Conduct how to schedule work to enhance efficiency and customer service quality. - Understand how to delegate work to appropriate people - Undertake how to assess workflow against agreed objectives and timelines - Provide Input regarding staffing needs to appropriate management.
+- Assess current workload of colleagues accurately - Schedule work in manner of enhancing efficiency and customer service quality - ❖ Delegate work to appropriate people with principle of delegation - Assess workflow against agreed objectives and timelines - Assist colleagues in prioritization of workload - Provide input of appropriate management regarding staffing needs

 - 1. Read the specific objectives of this Learning Guide. - 2.
-Follow the instructions described below. - 3.
-Read the information written in the "Information Sheets".
+Follow the instructions described in number 3 to 7. - 3.
+Read the information written in the "Information Sheets 1, 2, 3, 4, 5 & 6".
 Try to understand what are being discussed.
-Ask your trainer for assistance if you have hard time understanding them. - 4.
-Accomplish the "Self-checks" which are placed following all information sheets. - 5.
-Ask from your trainer the key to correction (key answers) or you can request your trainer to correct your work.
-(You are to get the key answer only after you finished answering the Self-checks)..
+Ask you teacher for assistance if you have hard time understanding them. - 4.
+Accomplish the "Self-check 1, 2, 3, 4, 5 & 6"." in page -6, 8 13, 17, 19 & 23 rspectively. - 5.
+Ask from your teacher the key to correction (key answers) or you can request your teacher to correct your work.
+(You are to get the key answer only after you finished answering the Self-checks).

-Information Sheet 1- Assessing current workload of colleagues accurately
+Information Sheet-1 Assessing current workload of colleagues accurately

-1.1.
 Assessing workloads